thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ```

 ### Gcov Test
-If you gcov and gcovr installed you can run
+If you have gcov and gcovr installed you can run
 ```
 make gcov_tester
 ```